mjHarakka/configurationmanagementsystems_week3/README.md

   file.managed:
     - source: salt://vimrc

-Next I ran the command "sudo salt '*' state.apply vim" one more time and this is the resul:
+Next I ran the command "sudo salt '*' state.apply vim" one more time and this is the result:

 ![vim salt](https://github.com/mjHarakka/configurationmanagementsystems_week3/blob/master/images/vim.png)

 So atleast there was no bugs in applying the state, but after inspection I found out that the configuration file ~/.vimrc did not exist.
+I really scratched my head on this one, I just could not figure out why was there not a proper configuration file on my home folder.